tedigc/nts-desktop-app/readme.md

 # NTS desktop app

 A desktop app for listening to NTS radio.
-Play/pause and switch stations using media keys or open NTS in preview mode through the system tray.
+Play/pause and switch stations using keyboard shortcuts or open NTS in preview mode through the system tray.

+- To play/pause press `Cmd + P` or `Ctrl + P`
+- To switch streams press `Cmd + L` or `Ctrl + L`

 Quick start guide: